 Usually, passive losses (and income) can come from any of the following activities: Equipment leasing Rental real estate (though certain exceptions exist) Sole proprietorship or farm where a taxpayer is not materially involved Limited partnerships (though certain exceptions exist) S-Corporations, Partnerships, and limited liability companies in which the taxpayer is not a material participant.

-References for Passive Loss
+Academic Research for Passive Loss